Serfentum/ML2018/README.md

 Here you can find notes in form of jupyter notebooks to stepik course.

 # TODO
-* note with function applying in pandas
-* refine note with str funcs
+1. pandas
     * add NA interpolation in na note
+    * create assignments on stepik
+1. keras
     * folder with note about keras
+    * create assignments on stepik
+1. sklearn
     * folder with note about sklearn
+    * add Calibrator in assignments on stepik
 * other